MindscapeHQ/raygun4android/README.md

 import com.raygun.messages.RaygunUserInfo;
 ```

-The above exception handler automatically catches & sends all uncaught exceptions.
+The above exception handler automatically catches and sends all uncaught exceptions.
 You can create your own or send from a catch block by calling RaygunClient.send() and passing in the Throwable.

 For an actual usage example, check out the sample application in the **app** modle of this project